 Pollock Begg has divorce attorneys who are trained in all alternative dispute resolution areas and can discuss your goals and find the right avenue for your situation.
 We can represent you in these proceedings, or, if you have counsel already, serve as the mediator or arbitrator.

-For more information, contact our office or review the profiles of collaborative attorneys Candice Komar, Stephanie Jablon (also trained mediators), Ashley M. Majorsky, Lindsay A. Nemit, Brian C. Vertz (also a trained arbitrator) and Joseph R. Williams,
+For more information, contact our office or review the profiles of collaborative attorneys Candice L. Komar, Stephanie L. Jablon (also trained mediators), Ashley M. Majorsky, Lindsay A. Nemit, Brian C. Vertz (also a trained arbitrator) and Joseph R. Williams,